Victor-Osei/Recommendation_Systems/README.md

 Constructed a sparse user–item interaction matrix to support collaborative filtering using SVD.

 ## 4. Modeling
-4.1 Anomaly Detection Model
+ **4.1 Anomaly Detection Model**
-Approach:
+- Approach:

 Aggregated user-level features (e.g., event count, session duration) and used the Isolation Forest algorithm to identify anomalous user behavior.
 Removed abnormal users (potential bots) from the training data.

-Evaluation:
+- Evaluation:

 Anomalies were evaluated using visualizations (histograms, boxplots) comparing normal versus anomalous user behavior.
 This cleaning step ensured that only high-quality, representative data was used in the recommendation model.

-4.2 Recommendation System Model
+**4.2 Recommendation System Model**

-Collaborative Filtering:
+**Collaborative Filtering:**

-Technique: Truncated SVD (Matrix Factorization) was used to decompose the sparse user–item interaction matrix into latent factors.
+- - Technique: Truncated SVD (Matrix Factorization) was used to decompose the sparse user–item interaction matrix into latent factors.

-Components:
+- - Components:
 user_factors and item_factors are the latent representations of users and items, respectively.
 Mappings (user2idx, idx2item) facilitate conversion between original IDs and matrix indices.

-Content-Based Filtering:
+**Content-Based Filtering:**

-Item Content Features:
-Reduced item content features were created using one-hot encoding for top item property categories.
+- - Item Content Features: Reduced item content features were created using one-hot encoding for top item property categories.

-User Profiles:
-User content profiles were built by averaging one-hot vectors from the items each user interacted with.
+* - User Profiles: User content profiles were built by averaging one-hot vectors from the items each user interacted with.

 Hybrid Model:
 The final recommendation system combines CF and CBF signals using a weighted average controlled by parameter α.
 The tuned value of α (e.g., 0.7) reflects the optimal balance between collaborative filtering and content-based filtering.

 5. Evaluation
 Metrics Used: